All Travel Europe Travel

 That’s more or less a wrap on our time spent in Iceland.
 Obviously, we had a further day spent exploring Reykjavík, which I already talked about in this post here, and our final morning we visited The Blue Lagoon – but I’ll do a separate blog post about that.

 Our time in Iceland was, in short, amazing.
 Even two/three months on as I continue to write these posts, I honestly still cannot believe I’ve had the opportunity to explore somewhere so stunning.
-Looking back at those photos now, I feel so lucky and like it was almost a once in a lifetime opportunity.
+Looking back at those photos now, I feel so lucky and like it was almost a once-in-a-lifetime opportunity.

 Iceland was without a doubt one of the best trips of my life.
 Though it was pricey – and we had to budget well in advance to ensure we got to do everything we wanted to – I wouldn’t have changed any of it.